Technical Tasting Notes

 TASTING NOTE

 100% old vine Maderia Clone Semillon grown in Ebenezer in the Northern Barossa.
-Handpicked, hand sorted, de-stemmed, the 2024 Schulz Home Vineyard Semillon is made in the traditional (classic) barossa style, fermented in neutral vessels.
+Handpicked, hand sorted, de-stemmed, the 2025 Schulz Home Vineyard Semillon is made in the traditional (classic) barossa style, fermented dry in neutral vessels.

 The Semillon is light straw tinged with green.
 Extraordinarily fresh and bright in its youth.
-Beautiful spring nose featuring Lemon, musk and spring flowers.
+Beautiful spring nose featuring lemon, lychee and spring flowers.
 The wine is light, very clean and fresh.
 A wonderful wine to enjoy over the warmer months but for those with good cellaring conditions this is a wine that will improve for many years.

 Region/Sub Region: 100% Barossa Valley/Ebenezer